lubojr/naucse.python.cz/lessons/beginners-en/variables/index.md

   variable = float(input('Enter some decimal: '))
   ```
 The text inside the parentheses can be tailored according to your needs.
-It serves as the prompt for the user, so use it to ask for any needed info.
+It serves as the text prompt for the user, so use it to ask for any needed info.

 And now try to put it all together: Ask user for a side of a square and use the variable as an input to the computation.